Wild animal control plans

 Department of Conservation's role

-The main function of the Department of Conservation is the protection of New Zealand's unique native plant and animal communities.
-Many people do not realise, however, how much of this work focuses on the control of introduced animals and why.
+The main function of the Department of Conservation (DOC) is to protect New Zealand's unique native plant and animal communities.
+Much of this work focuses on the control of introduced animals.

-People attach a range of different values to wild animals.
-Some agree that wild animals are significant conservation pests, while others, however, see wild animals such as deer, pigs and goats as an important recreational and commercial resource.
+Some groups agree that wild animals are significant conservation pests, while others see wild animals such as deer, pigs and goats as an important recreational hunting and commercial resource.
 Wild animal control plans are developed in consultation with user groups and stakeholders.
-Within the constraints set by legislation, the department attempts to accommodate the interests of user groups while achieving conservation objectives.
-The aim of involving interest groups during the preparation of plans is to avoid future conflict and expensive litigation.
+DOC aims to involve interest groups during the preparation of plans to avoid future conflict while achieving conservation objectives.

-The Department is not the only organisation involved in control of wild animal pests.
-The Animal Health Board controls possums and feral deer to prevent the spread of Tb to cattle.
+Other organisations are also involved in control of wild animal pests.
+TB Free New Zealand controls possums and feral deer to prevent the spread of tuberculosis to cattle.
 Regional councils and community groups control possums to enhance agricultural production.
 DOC is always looking for opportunities to co-ordinate control and research with its partners.

 back to top